There are lots of mixed messages surrounding carbohydrates, and this basics guide provides some insight to help separate the fact from the fiction.

 Will carbohydrates make me gain weight?

 The answer to this is yes and no. It all depends on the type of carbohydrates you are consuming.
 If your output of energy is less than your input of food, then you are likely to gain weight.
 It is also worth considering if your job is sedentary or active and how much physical exercise you do.
+The types of carbohydrates that are more likely to cause weight gain and should be consumed in low amounts are high sugar processed foods.

 What are considered to be ‘bad’ carbs and what are ‘good’ carbs?